courtois-neuromod/cneuromod-things/retinotopy/prf/code/README.md

 # Step 2.
 Pre-process and chunk the BOLD data for the analyzepRF toolbox**

-Prepare the BOLD data to process with the analyzepRF toolbox: vectorize, denoise, standardize, average across runs of the same task, and chunk into smaller segments.
+Prepare the BOLD data to process with the analyzepRF toolbox: vectorize, denoise, standardize, average across runs of the same task, and chunk into small brain segments.

 Launch the following script for each subject:
 ```bash